james-long/return-to-halloween-town/README.md

 ## return-to-halloween-town
-A 2D RPG puzzle platformer made with Unity 2017.
+A 2D RPG puzzle platformer made with Unity.
 All scripting was done in C#, and all graphics are original.
 The game itself was very inspired by the Metroidvania archetype, and does its best to imitate a game of that genre.

 The HalloweenTownUnity directory contains source code for the game, to be opened in Unity.